PDOK/gokoala/engine/templates/openapi/README.md

   - Changed examples
     - to use `?f=format` instead of `.format` to be more inline with the OGC spec/docs
     - removed `offset` since we (will) use `cursor` for pagination
   - Added `cursor` query param to feature collection request.
 Vendor specific parameters need to be explicitly listed (the same holds true if you would use offset-based pagination, you would need to list the `offset` param).
   - Added parameters/components/headers from part 2 schema (automatic merge wasn't possible).
+  - For `datetime` query param only single datetimes are supported, not intervals.
   - Removed unused responses

 - Added: